Pork recipe from Elie Krieger

 1 lb. green beens, trimmed

-Season pork with salt and pepper, then heat 2 teaspoon of oil in a large skillet over medium-high heat.
+Season pork with salt and pepper, then heat 2 tsp. of oil in a large skillet over medium-high heat.
 Cook, stirring, about 5 minutes.
 Transfer to a plate and cover with foil.
-Add remaining 1 teaspoon oil and the shallot to the pan.
+Add remaining 1 tsp. oil and the shallot to the pan.
 Cook, stirring, about 1 minute.
-Add the broth, vinegar, ¼ teaspoon salt, and cherries.
+Add the broth, vinegar, ¼ tsp. salt, and cherries.
 Cook until liquid is reduced by half, about 4 minutes.
 Taste and correct seasoning with salt and pepper, if necessary.
 Pour the sauce over the pork and serve.

 While polenta simmers, steam green beans.
 Fill a large pot with 4 inches of water.
 Bring to a boil over medium heat, then add green beans (use a steamer basket, if you have one!).
 Steam 3-4 minutes, until beans are bright green and still crisp.
 Remove from heat and run cold water over beans to stop the cooking process.